search-anything/searchanything-docs/src/content/docs/guides/quick-start.md

 ## Import recipes

-We're going to import our recipes next for indexing, you can download a sample dataset of 5k recipes [here](https://gist.github.com/JayJamieson/2fe81f98e63d6166c47e34caa46a5786) used in this quickstart.
-Alternatively use you're own data formatted using [JSON Lines](https://jsonlines.org/) text format.
+Next will be importing the recipes for indexing, you can download a sample dataset of 5k recipes [here](https://gist.github.com/JayJamieson/2fe81f98e63d6166c47e34caa46a5786).
+Alternatively use your own data formatted using the [JSON Lines](https://jsonlines.org/) text format.

 First lets look at a sample of the recipes data.